codefresh-io/cap-docs.codefresh.io/_docs/dashboards/dora-metrics.md

 * Weekly
 * Monthly

+>Tip:
+  Remember that the graphs for the DORA metrics reflect metrics of application deployments, not workflows.

 **Deployment Frequency**
+  The frequency at which applications are deployed to production, including both successful (Healthy) and failed (Degraded), deployments.
+A deployment is considered an Argo CD sync where there was a change in the application source code that resulted in a new deployment of the application to production.
-  The frequency of deployments of any kind, successful or failed.
-Deployment is considered an Argo CD sync where there was a change.
-The X-axis charts the time based on the granularity, and the Y-axis charts the number of deployments.
+  The X-axis charts the time based on the granularity selected, and the Y-axis charts the number of deployments.
 The number shown on the top right is the average deployment frequency based on granularity.

-**Change failure rate**
-  The failure or rollback rate in percentage for deployments.
-Derived by dividing the failed/rollback deployments by the total number of deployments.
-Failed deployments are those Argo CD deployments that lead to a sync state of Degraded.
-The X-axis charts the time based on the granularity, and the Y-axis charts the failure rate.
-The number shown on the top right is the average failure rate based on granularity, and therefore may not be equal to the Total Failure Rate.

 **Lead Time for Changes**
+  The average number of days from the first commit for a PR (pull request) until the deployment date for the same PR.
+Only those changes to workflows that result in a deployment are included when calculating Lead Time for Changes.
+Making a change to a repo may not necessarily be considered as a change if it does not result in a deployment, and is therefore not included when calculating Lead Time for Changes.
-  The average number of days from the first commit for a pull request until the deployment date for the same pull request.
-The X-axis charts the time based on the granularity, and the Y-axis charts the time in minutes until the deployment.
+   The X-axis charts the time based on the granularity selected, and the Y-axis charts the time in minutes until the deployment.
 The number shown on the top right is the average number of days for a commit to reach production.

+**Change Failure Rate**
+  The failure or rollback rate in percentage for applications whose health status changed to Degraded on deployment.
+For example, bumping an image tag with one that doesn't exist, results in the application being Degraded on deployment, and is designated as a failure.
+The Change Failure Rate is derived by dividing the number of Degraded (failed/rollback) deployments with the total number of deployments.
+  The X-axis charts the time based on the granularity selected, and the Y-axis charts the failure rate.
+The number shown on the top right is the average failure rate based on granularity, and therefore may not be equal to the Total Failure Rate.

 **Time to Restore Service**
-  The average number of hours taken for the status to return to Healthy after changing to Degraded or Unhealthy.
+  The average number of hours taken for the status of Degraded deployments to return to Healthy.
+Again, similar to the Change Failure Rate, Time to Restore Service includes only Degraded deployments.
+It is derived by dividing the total number of hours for all Degraded deployments that turned
   The X-axis charts the time based on the granularity, and the Y-axis charts the time in hours.
 The number shown on the top right is the average number of hours between the previous deployment and rollback for the same application.

 ## Related articles
 [Global analytics dashboard]({{site.baseurl}}/docs/dashboards/home-dashboard)